-Our approach to the identification of modern slavery risks and the steps to be taken to reduce the risk of modern slavery and human trafficking in our operations is supported to various degree by a number of internal policies and standards.
+Our approach to the identification of modern slavery risks and the steps to be taken to reduce the risk of modern slavery and human trafficking in our operations is supported by a number of internal policies and standards.
 These include:

-- · Human Rights Policy: this policy, which was updated in July 2022, is informed by our commitments under both the UNGC and UNGPs.
-The policy includes commitments to respect internationally recognised human rights and taking steps to encourage our clients, suppliers, sub-contractors and other business partners to observe standards similar to our own - International Standards of Conduct: these Standards set an ethical framework for decision-making and guiding principles for consistent standards of behaviour.
+• Human Rights Policy: this policy was updated in July 2022 following a complete review by our Human Rights Working Group.
+It is informed by our commitments under both the UNGC and UNGPs.
+The policy includes commitments to respect internationally recognised human rights and taking steps to encourage our clients, suppliers, sub-contractors and other business partners to observe standards similar to our own.

+- International Standards of Conduct: these Standards set an ethical framework for decision-making and guiding principles for consistent standards of behaviour.
 This includes making continuous efforts to ensure that our supply chain is free from modern slavery and human trafficking.
 The Standards apply to all partners and employees of Herbert Smith Freehills.
-We also expect our temporary staff and contractors to follow their guidance. - Procurement Policy: this policy seeks to ensure we have consistency in our approach towards procuring goods and services and that our Procurement function has visibility over procurement activities.
-It also seeks to ensure we effectively consider and manage our tax, risk and legal positions. - Responsible Procurement Policy: this policy complements our Procurement Policy and applies to all purchases of goods or services that are made by us or on our behalf and sets out the rules and standards to which we expect each of our suppliers to adhere.
-These standards include avoid causing or contributing to adverse human rights impacts through their activities. - Contract Management Policy: this policy sets out the ways in which we manage our most important contracts and suppliers, which helps us minimise risk in our supply chain. - Third Party Compliance Standards: these complement the Responsible Procurement Policy and sets out our expectations of suppliers.
-These are issued to new and existing key suppliers and include a set of specific requirements with regards to addressing risks of modern slavery and human trafficking.
+We also expect our temporary staff and contractors to follow their guidance.

+- Procurement Policy: this policy seeks to ensure we have consistency in our approach towards procuring goods and services and that our Procurement function has visibility over procurement activities.
+It also seeks to ensure we effectively consider and manage our tax, risk and legal positions.

+- Responsible Procurement Policy: this policy

+complements our Procurement Policy and

+applies to all purchases of goods or services

+that are made by us or on our behalf and

+sets out the rules and standards to which we

+expect each of our suppliers to adhere.

+These standards include to avoid causing or

+contributing to adverse human rights

+impacts through their activities.

+- Contract Management Policy: this policy sets out the ways in which we manage our most important contracts and suppliers, which helps us minimise risk in our supply chain.

+- Third Party Compliance Standards: these

+complement the Responsible Procurement

+Policy and set out our expectations of

+service providers and other suppliers to the

+firm and to our clients (where we are

+involved in their engagement as an agent).

+They include a set of specific requirements

+with regards to addressing the risks of

+modern slavery and human trafficking.

-- Freehills maintains a whistleblowing policy.
+- Whistleblowing Policy: Herbert Smith Freehills maintains a whistleblowing policy.
 The purpose of this policy is to encourage and empower people across our offices to raise concerns to us, including in relation to modern slavery issues, as soon as possible, and to feel safe in doing so.
-Our approach is supported by a 24/7 multi-lingual confidential reporting service, FairCall, which is managed by an independent third party.
-We have provided e-learning to staff assessed as most likely to receive confidential disclosures. - Anti-Money Laundering & Counter Terrorist Financing Policy: this policy documents our approach to meet our anti-money laundering and counter terrorist financing obligations.
-This includes a client on-boarding process and the undertaking of client due diligence measures in accordance with applicable laws in the jurisdictions in which we operate. - Anti-bribery and Corruption Policy: this policy prohibits bribery and related corrupt activities and includes safeguards designed to detect and prevent bribery and corruption and to ensure compliance with regulatory requirements.
+Our approach is supported by a 24/7 multi-lingual confidential reporting service, Safe Call, which is managed by an independent third party.
+We have provided supporting information and a Safe Call training video to those individuals listed in the policy to receive confidential disclosures.

+- Anti-Money Laundering & Counter Terrorist Financing Policy: this policy documents our approach to complying with our anti-money laundering and counter terrorist financing obligations.
+It sets out the

+- responsibility to comply with the firm's client on-boarding process and the undertaking of client due diligence measures and ongoing monitoring in accordance with applicable laws in the jurisdictions in which we operate.

+- Anti-bribery and Corruption Policy: this

+policy prohibits bribery and related corrupt

+activities and includes safeguards designed

+to detect and prevent bribery and corruption

+and to ensure compliance with regulatory

+requirements.

-• Diversity & Inclusion Policy: we recognise the power of diversity and inclusion to drive innovation, collaboration and business outcomes.
-We believe our vision to Leading for Inclusion fosters an inclusive culture which can help our people being empowered to take an active approach to tackling the risks of modern slavery concerns across our operations.
+- Diversity & Inclusion Policy: we recognise the power of diversity and inclusion to drive innovation, collaboration and business outcomes.
+We believe our vision of Leading for Inclusion fosters an inclusive culture which can help our people being empowered to take an active approach to tackling the risks of modern slavery concerns across our operations.